Sherlockboy/LaravelStore/README.md

  - Right part contains simple selector which allows to select delivery address.

-Ideally, I'd prefer to provide ability for customer to enter new address information without forcing him/her to create new address entity - i.e. just like guest - but this implementation requires more advanced level of JS while this project is mostly a backend demo.
+Ideally, I'd prefer to provide ability for customer to enter new address information without forcing customer to create new address entity, so there will be options - either select existent address or fill address information without creating address entity.
+But such implementation requires more advanced level of JS while this project is mostly a backend demo.

 ### Login/Register